 Alternative Options to Manage Student Loan Debt

 Just because federal student loans don’t expire doesn’t mean there aren’t other ways to manage your student loan debt.
-Here are a couple of other options you might explore.
+Here are a few other options you might explore.

 Public Service Loan Forgiveness

-Public Service Loan Forgiveness (PSLF) is available to some professionals who work in certain fields like government, the nonprofit sector, and healthcare.
-The idea behind federal student loan forgiveness is to encourage grads to fill needed jobs without worrying that they’ll never be able to pay off their student debt on a public interest salary.
+Public Service Loan Forgiveness (PSLF) is available to professionals who work for qualifying employers in certain fields such as government, the nonprofit sector, and healthcare.
+This program is meant to encourage graduates to fill needed jobs in the public service sector without worrying about making enough money to pay off their student debt.

 Student Loan Refinancing